 What are Real Estate Brokers?

 Think of brokers as the agency you work for.
 They are the company that hires you as an agent and they will most likely assist in the training process to make sure you are fully up to speed.
-Choosing a broker can be a tough decision, so you should research the benefits and disadvantages of your options.
+Choosing a broker can be a tough decision, so you should research the benefits and disadvantages of working with a particular broker.

-If you are a new agent and do not know how to sell houses, pick the broker with the best training program.
-It’s the experience and education that make them better than others.
+If you are a new agent without any house selling experience, pick the broker with the best training program.
+Experience and education is what sets greak brokers apart from good brokers.

 Being a realtor is like owning a business.
 You are a salesman for real estate and no matter what broker you are working for, the job is the same.
-It’s your job to get clients and build your reputation.
+Your job to get clients and build your reputation.

-This makes it a huge benefit when you invest in having an online presence.
-This can allow you to build a stronger connection with more clients and help mold a positive reputation.
-If you are very active on social platforms, more potential clients will be likely to see you and contact you.
+Investing in an online presence will be a huge benefit to you.
+It will allow you to build a stronger connection with more clients and help mold a positive reputation.
+If you are very active on social platforms, more potential clients will see you and contact you.

-But this goes both ways, if your online presence is not as effective as your competitors then you risk the chances of losing some potential clients.
-Also, if many people are not satisfied with your work for them, they can have a way of sharing those negative feelings.
+Having an online presence can be a double edged sword.
+On one hand, an online presence can help you find clients, but if your online presence isn’t as good as your competitors then you risk the chances of losing some potential clients.
+Also, if people are not satisfied with the work you do for them, they have a way of publicly sharing those negative feelings.

 Another recommendation we have is to create a fully-fledged website in order to show examples of listings you’ve completed, personal certifications and licenses, other professional accomplishments.
 This gives a direct path for people to follow to what you can provide and to contact you for services.